CompareGuru Financial Services is an authorised financial services provider FSP. 47696

 Many car buyers have received some unpleasant surprises, and found themselves plunging into completely unmanageable debt, because they didn’t really understand how the pitfalls of Balloon Payments work.
-You may be able to get the car of your dreams, but really, the sting is in the tail.

 Let’s explain this in the simplest way possible.

 Say you’ve found a car you love, but you can’t realistically afford it right now.
 It costs, shall we say, around R400 000.
 So you borrow R400 000 over 5 years from your financier and you elect to have a 25% (R100 000) Balloon Payment on your loan.
 They put that R100 000 aside and let you pay the remaining R300 000 off.